LucLor06/hyperscript-dump/README.md

 ### `scope`
 *Type*: `str` | *Default*: `global`

-Determines the scope of the Hyperscript variable (global, element, or local).
+Determines the scope of the hyperscript variable (global, element, or local).

 ### `event`
-*Type*: `str` | *Default*: `init`
+*Type*: `str, None` | *Default*: `init`

 Specifies the event that triggers assignment.
-The Hyperscript "on" keyword should not need be provided.
+The hyperscript "on" keyword should not need be provided.
+When set to none only the hyperscript assignment statements will be returned.

 **Note:** If **`preserve`** is `False` (which it is by default), the element will not be removed until after the event is fired and values are set.